tc39/notes/es7/2016-03/march-30.md

 DH: I want to make a claim and I want the JIT implementers to tell me whether my claim is accurate.
 Optimizations based on object shape are extremely dynamic, and likely to remain extremely dynamic, and are not likely to be based on static inspection of the class hiererachy, in a dynamic language like JavaScript, and this will remain true.
 Especially since the set is determiend so early in the initialization process of the object, that how much static information JITs want to use will be roughly zero.

-FST: I can tell you that the more dynamic information you give me the happier I'll be.
+EFT: I can tell you that the more dynamic information you give me the happier I'll be.
 If you give me an object literal, we can just use the property names to pre-initialize all at once.

 DH: let me give you an example... class A extends B class B extends C class C extends D, and you can see all of the class declarations and all of the privates declared in them.
 Are you likely to build optimizations that take advantage of that?

 KM: we wouldn't allocate the shape, but we'd give you give a bunch of inline shape.

-FST: we'd love to do that too... but how would you evaluate extends clauses?
+EFT: we'd love to do that too... but how would you evaluate extends clauses?
 They're arbitrary expressions.

 KM: we'd attach the number of things we'd do to the function object, and as you go up the chain you'd add more information